datinmanzoni/R-scripts/README.md

 # Statistics-in-Neuroscience-data-portfolio
 As part of my 'Statistics in Neuroscience' course in the first year of my masters, we were required to submit a data portfolio demonstrating our implementation of statistics in R based on the topics we covered.
 I was provided with a dataset which included a set of (simulated) variables pertaining to factors that influence the risk of develping diabetes.
-This dataset was used to formulate a research question, which I was able to answer by carrying out various types of statistical analyses
-explored in this course.
+This dataset was used to formulate a research question, which I was able to answer by carrying out various types of statistical analyses explored in this course.

 The final portfolio consisted of two components:
 1) A poster, as suitable for presentation at a scientific conference
 2) The R script used to explore my dataset and generate results shown in the poster

+FINAL GRADE: 8.82/10

 Data portfolio instructions: